vryy/4C/doc/readthedocs/tutorial_contact_3d.md

 ### Define Geometry

-Information on the geometry and mesh are passed on to BACI as part of a binary EXODUS file (`.e`).
+Information on the geometry and mesh are passed on to |FOURC| as part of a binary EXODUS file (`.e`).
 This file can be generated using the pre-processing software Cubit.
 Before we can export an `.exo` file from Cubit (File -> Export -> Files of type: `.e`), we need to specify the geometry and meshing parameters in Cubit.